esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 **Exercise**
 <div markdown="1">

   1. Update the `sparseAutoencoderCost` to perform the simple Euclidean cost.
   2. Test your algorithm and visualize the learned filters.
   3. Update the `sparseAutoencoderCost` to include the *sparsity constraint*.
   4. Test your algorithm and compare the results.
+  5. Also add the *weight decay* to further regularize learning.

 </div>{: .notice--info}